 We need alumni like you

-This year, we need alumni like you to organise a project that addresses one of the United Nations sustainable development goal.
+This year, we ask you to propose a community action project that addresses one of the United Nations sustainable development goals.

 • Organise a project on your own

-• work with a local organisation or charity that needs help.
+• Work with a local organisation or charity that needs volunteering help.